 It is possible to use large pieces of tracing paper for the same application, but tracing paper is usually too delicate, easily rips and the sizes you may need be too costly, especially if you have to keep replacing the thing.
 However, tracing paper or parchment paper is ideal at small sizes.
 You could even experiment with some screen replacement material to further diffuse bounced light.

-Mirrors.
 These things are clearly very good at reflecting light, especially for fill light.
 You should be able to pick them up relatively cheaply in different sizes from budget stores.
 As with reflective boards, it’s advisable to buy big or a full-length mirror as it simply has more surface area to reflect light.
 The light reflected will be more like shooting into a silver umbrella, giving you a slightly different quality and reflection over pure white board.

 The above tips show that you don’t have to spend thousands on your lighting setups, when there are much cheaper alternatives.
-Having a bunch of lights and reflectors from the start means you can start experimenting straightaway and building up the different types of lighting needed for your own video performances.
+Having a bunch of lights and reflectors from the start means you can start experimenting straightaway and building up the different types of lighting needed for your own photo and video performances.

 The tips here aren’t just about being thrifty, it’s also about having alternatives which can produce more or less the same results.
-If you feel you need an extra light source or reflectors for a certain shoot, you’r thinking more in small amounts of dollars and stuff that is quickly accessible from most stores.
+If you feel you need an extra light source or reflectors for a certain shoot, you’re thinking more in small amounts of dollars and stuff that is quickly accessible from most stores.
 If you want a complicated, multi-light setup but felt you never had the budget, now you can buy everything for less cost than one basic camera flash.